smdaa/smdaa.github.io/src/cinder-experiments/simulating_fluid/main.md

 ## Implementation
 ### Fluid grid
-We'll describe the fluid's behavior by discretizing a 2D plane.
+We will describe the fluid's behavior by discretizing a 2D plane.
 This involves dividing the space into a grid of cells and measuring fluid properties (velocity and density) at the center of each cell.

 <p align="center">
   <img src="fluid_grid.png">
 </p>

-We will define a **FluidGrid** class as follows
+We will define a **FluidGrid** class as follows:

 ```C
 class FluidGrid {